 I was invited to attend a preview of the 2016 Television Academy 68th Emmy Awards Governors Ball.
 I had the opportunity to see, touch, taste and learn about the biggest party in LA.
 Here's a glimpse -

-The 20th Academy Awards in 1948 featured Best Actor Oscar nominations for Best Actor recognized excellent performances by Ronald Colman, John Garfield, Gregory Peck, William Powell, and Michael Redgrave.
+The 20th Academy Awards in 1948 featured Best Actor Oscar nominations for Ronald Colman, John Garfield, Gregory Peck, William Powell, and Michael Redgrave.
 This article profiles these actors along with summaries of the 1947 movies for which they were nominated.

 Every year the Academy Award nominations and winners spark a lot of controversy, as many Oscar winners on paper do not match what is in the hearts of the public.
 Here is a list of when the critics at the Academy Awards really got it wrong!

-The Irving G. Thalberg Memorial Award is a prestigious honorary award that the Academy of Motion Picture Arts and Sciences has presented to 36 individuals to date.
-The honorees, selected by the Academy's Board of Governors, are "creative producers" who have demonstrated "a consistently high quality of motion picture production” over the course of their careers.
-The list of Thalberg Award winners comprises a "who's who" of Hollywood's elite.
-So far, all honorees have been men.
+The Irving G. Thalberg Memorial Award is a prestigious award that the Academy of Motion Picture Arts and Sciences presents to "creative producers" who have demonstrated "a consistently high quality of motion picture production” over the course of their careers.
+This article profiles the winners.

 In the long history of the Academy Awards, it has been very rare for a movie to sweep the so-called "Big Five" Oscars.
 "It Happened One Night" (1934), "One Flew Over the Cuckoo's Nest" (1975), and "The Silence of the Lambs" (1991) are the only films to win all five awards.